 White Mansions – Holy Rood Cemetery

-JoAnn Sellars, John Bailey, Maida Withers, Brook Andrews
+John Bailey, JoAnn Sellars, Maida Withers, Brook Andrews

 The first performance took place at the newly renovated Washington Project for the Arts space on 1227 G Street NW, Washington, DC in 1975.
 Dancers assisting in cleaning out the pigeon dung in the 3rd floor space, discovered a long piece of white silk fabric that inspired the characters and historic view of the deep SOUTH that are now gone – end of Gone with the Wind perspective.
-So, each MWDCCo dancer developed a character: Maida Withers was the death figure; Brook Andrews, Rhett Butler; John Bailey, Tom Sawyer; Betty Tittsworth, Cat on a Hot Tin Roof; JoAnn Sellars, a fussy Southern Belle.
+For White Mansions, each MWDCCo dancer developed a character: Maida Withers was the death figure; Brook Andrews, Rhett Butler; John Bailey, Tom Sawyer; Betty Tittsworth, Cat on a Hot Tin Roof; JoAnn Sellars, a fussy Southern Belle.

 Betty Tittsworth and Brook Andrews

-John Bailey, Maida Withers, JoAnn Sellars
+John Bailey, JoAnn Sellars, Maida Withers

 Artists and Collaborators